Arsenal on this day in history. The March Files.

 9 March 2006: Paul Merson, having played 68 league games for Walsall retired from playing, although he did make a series of comebacks playing for Tamworth, Whitton Athletic and Welshpool.

-9 March 2008: The earliest St Totteringham Day (the date when Tottenham can no longer overtake Arsenal in the league) ever, occurred with nine games to spare.
+9 March 2008: The earliest St Totteringham Day (the date when Tottenham can no longer overtake Arsenal in the league) ever.
+It occurred with nine games to spare.
 Tottenham ended the season in 11th position.

 9 March 2009: Ben Marden died.
 He only played 42 games for Arsenal but these included our record league win at Anfield and the match that won the league in 1953.
 Despite the recency of his death we have very little information about him.